Sons and Fascination/Sister Feelings Call: Releases

 If viewed as a double album, Sons and Fascination/Sister Feelings Call is the fourth Simple Minds album, while if viewed individually, Sons and Fascination is their fourth and Sister Feelings Call is their fifth.
 The first 10,000 copies of the original release were a double album, after which they were made available as separate single albums.
 The albums were charted together, reaching number 11 on the UK Albums Chart, number 31 on the Australian Kent Music Report chart, number 46 on the Canadian RPM National Top 50 Albums Chart, number seven on the New Zealand RIANZ chart and number four on the Swedish Sverigetopplistan chart.
 In 1986, Sons and Fascination/Sister Feelings Call was certified gold by the British Phonographic Industry.

 The restructured Canadian version of the Sons and Fascination album (expanded to ten tracks, six of the eight on the UK release and a further four taken from Sister Feelings Call, there shortened to five tracks on the vinyl release and six tracks on cassette) had a significantly different running order, beginning with "Love Song".

 The first CD release in 1985 was a single CD containing the entirety of Sons and Fascination and five of the seven tracks from Sister Feelings Call.
 Because two tracks from Sister Feelings Call had been dropped due to the technical limitations of Compact Discs at the time (the disc's recording duration having to fit within 74 minutes), the album was therefore not complete.
 The dropped tracks were "League of Nations" and "Sound in 70 Cities" (an instrumental version of Sons and Fascinations "70 Cities as Love Brings the Fall"), both of which later, in 1990, appeared for the first time on CD as a CD single with the 12-inch cut (extended mix) of "The American" as leading track.
-In 2002, Sons and Fascination/Sister Feelings Call was reissued in a remastered edition on CD, now with all the tracks from both albums included.
+In 2002, Sons and Fascination/Sister Feelings Call was reissued in a remastered edition on CD.